 - Over To You

 A call center is a centralized location where different types of incoming calls are received.
 It provides customer support, sales and marketing assistance, technical troubleshooting or any other service that requires direct contact with the customers.

 In the context of a business organization, a call center is an extension of a company’s customer service department, which functions to handle telephone calls from individual customers.
 Today’s call centers often enable a company to offer up its services and better compete for new customers by providing live help via phone, chat, or email.
 The typical features of today’s modern call centers include an interactive voice response system that allows the caller to select from several options to get their customer service inquiries answered quickly and efficiently.

 Types of Call Centers

 #1 Inbound Call Center

-Inbound call centers are set as outbound calling centers to receive incoming calls from customers.
+Inbound call centers are set up the same as outbound calling centers but to receive incoming calls from customers.
 Inbound agents answer the phone, ask qualifying questions, and pass the call on to an appropriate specialist or queue customer reports for higher-level departments.

 They offer services such as technical support and customer service for various types of products and company units.
 These companies might use roles like account management, order management, and billing to accomplish their goals.

 #2 Outbound Call Center